kakashiyama/ws35wind/README.md

 If you get a << flag 0 >>, or the "Out-shot No." exceeds the maximum value (50 by default), it finishes the calculation.

-The results of the final trials of the inshot and outshot sequences are outputed in
+The results of the final trials of the inshot and outshot sequences are outputted in

 - output.dat : eigenvalues of the wind solution
 - inshot.dat : wind profile inside the Alfven point